-Starting with version 1803 (April 2018 Update) and later versions, Windows 10 features a new section in the Settings app, which also allows to specify the preferred graphics card for traditional desktop and Microsoft Store apps to improve system performance or battery life.
+However, since version 1803 (April 2018 Update) and later versions, Windows 10 includes a new section in the Settings app, which also allows to specify the preferred graphics card for traditional desktop and Microsoft Store apps to improve system performance or battery life.

 How to specify preferred GPU for apps using Settings

-To force an app to use a discrete GPU instead of the integrated adapter, or vice versa, to provide better system performance or battery life, use these steps:
+Use these steps to force an app to use a discrete GPU instead of the integrated adapter on Windows 10, to provide better system performance or battery life: